What are reverse mortgages?

 Yes, but they will have to pay back the loan balance before the title is free and clear.
 They could either refinance or otherwise pay the balance and keep the home or sell and use the proceeds from the sale of the house to pay the loan.
 If they sell the home, they will have to pay either the balance of the loan or 95% of the home’s appraised value (whichever is less).

-If you’re interested in purchasing or refinancing a home in Great Falls or accross Montana, Mann Mortgage can help you make it happen.
+If you’re interested in building a home in Great Falls or accross Montana, Mann Mortgage can help you make it happen.
 Please contact us today or apply online in less than 10 minutes using the secure online application below.